Banff Open Top Touring: Full Review

 Getting to the tour start point is quick and easy, as it’s located within the Mount Royal Hotel on Banff Ave – one of the best hotels in Banff, at the heart of downtown Banff.
 No matter where you’re staying in Banff, this is a central destination that’s easy to find.

-Upon booking online in advance, they asked that we arrive 10 minutes early and allow you to lounge in the lobby until the tour is ready to begin.
+The tour check-in is in the hotel lobby, marked by retro-style ticket booths and in-character staff members.
+Upon booking online in advance, they will ask that you to arrive 10 minutes early and allow you to lounge in the lobby until the tour is ready to begin.

 The Tour